zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 Am I going to drive an *imperative* stick shift car or a *declarative* automatic car.
 Enough metaphors?

-Before we dive into code, it’s important to realize thatmany declarative approaches have some sort of imperative abstraction layer.
+Before we dive into code, it’s important to realize that many declarative approaches have some sort of imperative abstraction layer.
 Look at all of our
 examples: